SnapEditor

 SnapEditor is an HTML5 WYSIWYG text editor from 8098182 Canada Inc. that can be used in web pages.
 It was born out of frustration with existing editors and aims to solve those frustrations.
 The first version was released in 2012.
-Its development was stopped as of Sept 23, 2013.
+Its development was stopped as of September 23, 2013.

 Its core code is written in JavaScript and can integrate with any server side language such as PHP, ASP.NET, ColdFusion, Java, Perl, Python, Ruby.

-SnapEditor is compatible with most Internet browsers, including: Internet Explorer 7.0+ (Windows), Firefox 2.0+, Safari 3.0+, and Google Chrome (windows).
+SnapEditor is compatible with most web browsers, including: Internet Explorer 7.0+ (Windows), Firefox 2.0+, Safari 3.0+, and Google Chrome (windows).